websiddu/websiddu/blog/011-email-that-paved-my-path.md

 "How do I get into innovation labs ?" <br>
 "How do innovation labs work ?"<br>

 After reading those answers, I learnt that a person needs at-least 2 to 3 years of experience to get into innovation labs (Someone misguided me! dammit! ).
-I asked a question as well but none answered my question(Funny thing is Ashok, the head of labs answerd that question after I joined the labs.
+I asked a question as well but none answered my question(Funny thing is Ashok, the head of labs answers that question after I joined the labs.
 And It read "Now you are here, sing the song of triumph").

 ![Just Ask](http://4.bp.blogspot.com/-kZfjf7QLb4Y/UjbhrEVgb3I/AAAAAAAAAGE/3ok5Q0NDlMo/s1600/tcs8.JPG#left)